-Coal Miner's Daughter, a biographical film about Loretta Lynn based on her autobiography of the same name, is released and gains a wide audience.
+Coal Miner's Daughter, a biographical film about Loretta Lynn based on her autobiography of the same name, is released, and gains a wide audience.
 Beverly D'Angelo portrays Patsy alongside Sissy Spacek as Loretta Lynn.
 Contrary to the movie script, Cline and Lynn never toured together, and Patsy also never owned a bus, although she had planned to buy one before her death.
 Stars during her time usually traveled in caravans and limousines.

 The movie would go on to win several Academy Awards and nominations.
-Tom Rickman, its screenwriter, was nominated for Best Writing of a Screenplay based on material from another medium.
-Tom is the former husband of screenwriter and playwright Kate Hawley, who was commissioned to write COMPLICATIONS FROM A FALL and COMING OF AGE for Jewel.
-COMPLICATIONS FROM A FALL was performed in 2015 and COMING OF AGE will be performed in March, 2018.
+Tom Rickman, its screenwriter, was nominated for Best Writing of a Screenplay Based on Material from Another Medium.
+Tom is the former husband of screenwriter and playwright Kate Hawley, who was commissioned by Jewel to write Complications from a Fall (2015), Coming of Age (2018), Remains to Be Seen (2022), and Under Ben Bulben (2024).